There’s something rather strange in the air when you first get to Salzburg.

 When you’ve finished, take the funicular railway on the way down as walking down can be worse than walking up.

-5. Listen to classical music at the Salzburg Festival House
+5. MUSIC: Listen to classical music at the Salzburg Festival House

 Because of Mozart, Salzburg has become a sort of world capital for musical events, with all sorts of orchestras and classical bands playing here.
 If you’re interested (and even if you’re not) head to the Salzburg Festival House adjacent to the Festival Square where musical events are often held for free – well worth viewing.